-You need Portugal long term work if you will be working longer than six months.
+You need Portugal’s long-term work if you will be working longer than six months.
 You have to apply for a visa before you enter Portugal.
 However, if you are from one of the following countries, you can apply from inside the country:

 - New Zealand

 When you receive the work visa and move there, you have to apply for a Residence Permit.
-Everyone who wants to work for the long term has to apply for the Residence Permit.
+Everyone who wants to work for the long term has to apply for a Residence Permit.

 How to apply for a Portugal work visa?

 The application process for a Portugal work visa might be different based on the country you live in.
 As explained, a few countries can apply for a work visa from inside the country, like the US.
 Yet, the nationals of most other countries have to apply from abroad.

 A general process to apply for a Portugal work visa could be as follows:

 Before you apply for the Portugal work visa, determine the duration of your stay and your nationality.
 As explained, EU nationals don’t need a work visa for Portugal.
 They can even travel to the country and find a job.